kassuro/vue-3-vite-template/README.md

 This template should help get you started developing with Vue 3 and Typescript in Vite.

+## Added Packages

+This template comes with some batteries included:

+- eslint + prettier
+- pinia
+- vue-router
+- jest

+All packages are setup and have the needed config to work with the vite setup.

+## Recommended additions:

+Some good packages to add:

+- axios -> making API calls easy
+- lodash -> the well known all purpose util function library
+- @vueuse/core -> A really helpful library filled with composition API compatible functions

 ## Recommended IDE Setup

 [VSCode](https://code.visualstudio.com/) + [Vetur](https://marketplace.visualstudio.com/items?itemName=octref.vetur).
 Make sure to enable `vetur.experimental.templateInterpolationService` in settings!